-(iv) The use does not interfere with the performance of any officer's or employee's official duties; and
+(iv) The use does not interfere with the performance of any state officer's or employee's official duties;

-(v) The use does not compromise the security or integrity of state property, information, or software.
+(v) The use does not compromise the security or integrity of state property, information systems, or software;

 (4) No expectation of privacy.
 Technologies such as electronic mail, facsimile transmissions, the internet, and voice mail may create an electronic record.
 This is what separates these from other forms of communication such as a telephone conversation.
 The ethics rules do not distinguish between the various forms of communication.
 Electronic records are reproducible and therefore cannot be considered private.
 Such records may be subject to disclosure under the Public Records Act, or may be disclosed for audit or legitimate state operational or management purposes.